ggamble79/ImageClassificationUI/README.md

 # ImageClassificationUI

-BROgrammers United in Action, whist kicking ass, taking over the world one line of code at a time.
+BROgrammers United in Action, whist kicking ass, and taking over the world one line of code at a time.